Leeds: Trade

 The Victoria Quarter is notable for its high-end luxury retailers and impressive architecture.
-70 stores such as Louis Vuitton, Vivienne Westwood, Paul Smith, Diesel and anchor Harvey Nichols are contained within two iron-wrought Victorian arcades, and a new arcade formed by arcading Queen Victoria Street with the largest expanse of stained glass in Britain.

-In the Churwell area of Leeds is the White Rose Shopping Centre.
-Opening in 1997, the centre has over 100 high street stores anchored by Debenhams, Marks & Spencer, Primark and Sainsbury's.
-Some stores have their only Leeds presence here and do not trade in Central Leeds, such as the Disney Store and Build-A-Bear workshop.
+70 stores such as Louis Vuitton, Vivienne Westwood, Diesel, and anchor Harvey Nichols are contained within two iron-wrought Victorian arcades, and a new arcade formed by arcading Queen Victoria Street with the largest expanse of stained glass in Britain.In the Churwell area of Leeds is the White Rose Shopping Centre.
+Opening in 1997, the centre has over 100 high street stores anchored by Marks & Spencer, Primark, NEXT, and Sainsbury's.

 On 21 March 2013, a large shopping and leisure complex called Trinity Leeds opened in the city centre.
 The modern and interactive retail space covers the old Burton Arcades and the former Leeds Shopping Plaza with its main entrance from Briggate.

 On 20 October 2016, Victoria Gate shopping centre opened with its flagship store, John Lewis.
 Three quarters of the stores in Victoria Gate were the first for the retailers outside of London.
 Of the 40,000 people who work in retailing in Leeds, three quarters work in the wider district.
 The Springs, located to the east of the city suburbs, just off junction 46 of the M1.